davidelan/ci-p1-spiritual/README.md

 -   __F01 Navigation Bar__

     - The navigation bar has a consistent look and placement on all three pages of the website supporting easy navigation.
 It is fixed, therefore always available to the user.
 It includes a simple Logo, Home page, Menu and Contact links and is responsive on multiple screen sizes.
-On small screens (e.g. mobile devices) the Home, Menu and Contact links move to under the Logo.
+On small screens (e.g. mobile devices) the Home, Menu and Contact links move to under the Logo (becomes an hamburger menu with a scroll down menu).

       ![Navbar](documentation/supp-images/nav_bar.jpg)